 One of the Trade Mark Partners at Beck Greener, and one of our Trade Mark associates, are also patent attorneys, with a technical, scientific background and over 30 years between them practising trade marks before the UK Intellectual Property Office.
 All other Registered Trade Mark Attorneys at the firm hold law degrees, the majority of whom also qualified as solicitors or barristers.
 This legal background allows the department to provide clients with the focussed, robust legal advice they need to be able to grow and maintain their brands effectively.
 Further, our ratio of trade mark partners to professional staff is top-heavy.
 This allows us to provide clients with the confidence that their work is undertaken and supervised by hands-on experts with the experience to provide practical, business-focussed advice.

-Our attorneys can file and prosecute your trade mark applications at a national and EU-wide level, as well as filing International registrations under the Madrid system to obtain protection around the world.
+Our attorneys can file and prosecute your trade mark applications at a UK-national and EU-wide level, as well as filing International registrations under the Madrid system to obtain protection around the world.
 Using firms of foreign attorneys we also file and prosecute national applications abroad.
 We are skilled also at dealing with the commercial aspects of trade marks, such as licensing, assignment, and other formal transactions.